openhab/openhab-addons/bundles/org.openhab.binding.resol/README.md

 There are different things supported.
 The most important and common thing is the VBUS Bridge, the device connecting your VBUS to Password for the VBusLAN needs to be configured!
+Default password is "vbus", but if this still works it is highly recommended to change it in the resol controller.
 The other options normally don't need to be touched.

-For the Resol controller things nothing is configurable at the time of writing.
+For the Resol controller things no settings are configurable.

+Depending on the solar/heating controller you have attached to your VBUS there will be a "controller" and several other things like heat quantity meters, heating circuit controls, etc.

 ## Channels